EN TR

 316L Stainless Steel

-48 primary structural nodes manufactured via WAAM (Wire-Arc Additive Manufacturing), then CNC-machined for connection faces.
-Each node prints in 12-18 hours.
+48 primary structural nodes specified for WAAM (Wire-Arc Additive Manufacturing), with connection faces CNC-machined afterwards.
+Each node is sized to print in 12-18 hours.

 02